moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 1. Is the import source of data healthy, or would a [Readiness Assessment](https://handbook.gitlab.com/handbook/customer-success/professional-services-engineering/engagement-mgmt/scoping-information/readiness/) help provide the health of the GitLab source?
 Are some git repositories not able to be cloned, or need to be cleaned up?
 Any large code repositories with a long-lived history?
 1. Are there other consultative considerations like access control, Single-Sign-On (SSO) that need to be configured as part of the migration and adoption towards GitLab or GitLab.com?

 After having a technical scoping/sizing conversation with your customer, GitLab Partners find our [GitLab Channel Service Packages](https://partners.gitlab.com/prm/English/c/Channel_Service_Packages) helpful.
 These contain templated Data Sheets, Statements of Work (SOWs) and Project Plans.
+GitLab Partners are welcome to take and use these GitLab Channel Service Packages as templates for your customer work.
+Rebranding and rewording towards your unique technical service offering is encouraged.

 ## From other DevOps platforms to GitLab